ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 seemed to direct her eyes to such objects as they pointed out, she distinguished no part of the scene.
 Her thoughts were all fixed on that one spot of Pemberley House, whichever it might be, where Mr. Darcy then was.
-She longed to know what at the moment was passing in his mind--in what manner he thought of her, and whether, in defiance of everything, she was still dear to him.
+She longed to know what at the moment was passing in his mind -- in what manner he thought of her, and whether, in defiance of everything, she was still dear to him.
 Perhaps he had been civil only because he felt himself at ease; yet there had been that in his voice which was